PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 		* Easy and dangerous all in 1 call
 		* Can also change this setting using the global settings window via sg.main() or main_global_pysimplegui_settings()
 	* Swatch previewer copies colors onto clipboard correctly now
-* Exec APIs - A new set of APIs for executing subprocesses
+* Exec APIs - A new set of APIs for executing sub-processes
 	* execute_command_subprocess
 	* execute_py_file
 	* execute_editor